 Life becoming more expensive

-Every day, but never worthier.
+Every day and never worthier.

 I don’t mind the price,